DeepMetaGit/deepmeta_fullstack_assessment/README.md

 ## Assessment

 Develop a simple scheduling application for a team of software developers in 'Techly.ai' (a startup) to organize activities in order of priority using the T3 Tech-Stack.
-The user requirenment of the application is as follows:
+The user requirement of the application is as follows:

 - The application should have an interactive sortable list
 - The user should be able to add an item to the list